Generalized Vector Locus Transformation for Unbalanced Three-Phase Systems: Introduction

 Recently, transformations have been proposed to address the aforementioned drawbacks of classical coordinate transformations.
-In this letter, we restrict our focus to transformations that rely on the locus of the space vector.
+In this paper, we restrict our focus to transformations that rely on the locus of the space vector.
 In~\cite{MNO_Montanari_2017}, a stationary $mno$ reference frame is proposed, whose orientation depends on the voltage unbalance.
-However, this frame is not defined for voltage conditions such as zero voltage magnitude in phase~$a$.
-In~\cite{TanSun_3Ph4W_2021}, a non-orthogonal reference frame was proposed for three-phase four-wire systems; however, when any of the phase magnitudes is null or the phase difference between any two of them is $0$ or $\pi$ radians, this transformation fails.
-The Reduced Reference Frame (RRF) proposed in~\cite{RRF_FMachado_2020} takes advantage of the locus geometry by rotating and orienting the reference frame along the semi-major and semi-minor axes.
+However, this frame is not defined for voltage conditions such as zero voltage amplitude in phase~$a$.
+In~\cite{TanSun_3Ph4W_2021}, a non-orthogonal reference frame was proposed for three-phase four-wire systems; however, when any of the phase amplitudes is null or the phase difference between any two of them is $0$ or $\pi$ radians, this transformation fails.
+The \gls{RRF} proposed in~\cite{RRF_FMachado_2020} takes advantage of the locus geometry by rotating and orienting the reference frame as unit vectors along the semi-major and semi-minor axes.
 As a result, dimensional reduction is obtained in the signals; nonetheless, constant-valued signals are not obtained by further application of the $dq0$ transformation.
 Finally, a generalization of the Park transformation has been proposed in~\cite{Frenet_Milano_2023} using the Frenet-Serret formulae, but, it also fails to obtain constant-valued quantities.

-In this letter, we propose a generalized vector locus transformation that is valid for any type of unbalance in a three-phase, four-wire system.
+In this paper, we propose a \gls{GVL} transformation that overcomes the shortcomings of~the~aforementioned transformations and is valid for any type of~unbalance in a three-phase, four-wire system.
 The proposed transformation maps the three-phase quantities to two sinusoids of unit amplitude, in quadrature with each other.
-Thus, subsequent application of the $dq0$~transformation results in two constant-valued signals.
+Thus,~subsequent application of the $dq0$~transformation results in two constant-valued signals.
 We also show that, in the balanced case, the proposed transformation simplifies to the classical amplitude-invariant Clarke transformation up to a constant scalar factor.